 Republican Handel wins Georgia special House election

-“It's still very, very early,” she said.
-“Everything we're seeing is incredibly encouraging. … Let’s everybody hang tight, watch returns for a little bit longer, we'll see what the trends do.”
+“This race was going to require all hands on deck, and that’s what we had,” Handel said at her victory party.

+Republicans also held onto the House seat in South Carolina vacated by White House budget director Mick Mulvaney.
+Millionaire developer Ralph Norman, the Republican, defeated former Goldman Sachs tax adviser Archie Parnell, the Democrat, according to the Associated Press.
+Mulvaney resigned in February to join the Trump administration.

-The race has smashed fundraising records for a House contest, as Democrats try to capitalize on President Trump’s ratings to win the long-held Republican seat.
+The Georgia race smashed fundraising records for a House contest.
 The campaigns for Handel and Ossoff, along with outside groups, spent a record $50 million.

 The 30-year-old Ossoff, who lives just outside the district, failed to win the seat in April.
 But he was a top-two finisher in an 18-candidate field along with Handel, which landed them in Tuesday’s runoff.

-As polls closed, Georgia election officiasl said voting went smoothly throughout the day, amid some rain across the state.
+“Thank you for the most extraordinary process that I have ever been a part of,” Ossoff told the crowd at this post-race event.
+“The fight goes on.
+Hope is still alive.”

-The sixth congressional district seat, in suburban Atlanta, has been occupied by Republicans since 1979.
+The sixth congressional district seat, which covers suburban Atlanta, has been occupied by Republicans since 1979.
 GOP Rep. Tom Price gave up the seat in February to become Health and Human Services Secretary.

-The 2017 races were supposed to be a prelude to the Democrats’ grand plan to win control of the House next year -- based largely on the expectation that voters will be dissatisfied with Trump and fellow Republicans who control Congress.

-However, Democrats have failed in their first two attempts this year to take a Republican-held House seat.
+The other two special-election races this year in which Democrats failed to win a GOP House seat were in Kansas and Montana.

 In Kansas, Republicans held onto the seat of Mike Pompeo, now the CIA director, and they kept the Montana seat of Ryan Zinke, who became Trump’s Secretary of Interior.

-So Democrats essentially pinned their last hopes on Ossoff, a first-time candidate, documentary filmmaker and former congressional aide.
+With Republicans expected to keep their South Carolina seat, Democrats pinned their last hopes on Ossoff, a first-time candidate, documentary filmmaker and former congressional aide.

-The other special election race Tuesday was in South Carolina.
-Millionaire developer Ralph Norman, the Republican, defeated former Goldman Sachs tax adviser Archie Parnell, the Democrat, according to the Associated Press.

-The race was for the seat left open by Republican Mick Mulvaney, now the White House budget director.

-Ossoff has tried to thread the needle in the conservative-leaning Georgia district, appealing to Republican voters by vowing to cut taxes for small busineeses, while championing equal rights for women and minorities, which earned him the support of civil right icon and Georgia Democratic Rep. John Lewis.
+Ossoff tried to thread the needle in the conservative-leaning Georgia district, appealing to Republican voters by vowing to cut taxes for small businesses, while championing equal rights for women and minorities, which earned him the support of civil rights icon and Georgia Democratic Rep. John Lewis.

 However, Trump has repeatedly warned voters that Ossoff, if elected, would increase taxes and be soft on national security.